smart-data-lake/smart-data-lake/docs/Reference.md

                            - 'startFromDataObjectIds': select actions which have an input DataObject with id is matched by regex pattern and any dependent action (=successors)
                            - 'endWithDataObjectIds': select actions which have an output DataObject with id is matched by regex pattern and their predecessors
                            All matching is done case-insensitive.
-                           Example: to filter action 'A' and its successors but only in layer L1 and L2, use the following pattern: "startFromActionIds:a;&layers:(l1|l2)"
+                           Example: to filter action 'A' and its successors but only in layer L1 and L2, use the following pattern: "startFromActionIds:a,&layers:(l1|l2)"
   -n, --name <value>       Optional name of the application.
 If not specified feed-sel is used.
+  -c, --config <file1>[,<file2>...]
-  -c, --config <value>     One or multiple configuration files or directories containing configuration files, separated by comma.
+                           One or multiple configuration files or directories containing configuration files, separated by comma.
 Entries must be valid Hadoop URIs or a special URI with scheme "cp" which is treated as classpath entry.
-  --partition-values <value>
+  --partition-values <partitionColName>=<partitionValue>[,<partitionValue>,...]
-                           Partition values to process in format <partitionColName>=<partitionValue>[,<partitionValue>,...].
+                           Partition values to process for one single partition column.
-  --multi-partition-values <value>
+  --multi-partition-values <partitionColName1>=<partitionValue>,<partitionColName2>=<partitionValue>[;(<partitionColName1>=<partitionValue>,<partitionColName2>=<partitionValue>;...]
-                           Multi partition values to process in format <partitionColName1>=<partitionValue>,<partitionColName2>=<partitionValue>[;(<partitionColName1>=<partitionValue>,<partitionColName2>=<partitionValue>;...].
+                           Partition values to process for multiple partitoin columns.
-  -s, --streaming <value>  Enable streaming mode for continuous processing.
+  -s, --streaming          Enable streaming mode for continuous processing.
-  --parallelism <value>    Parallelism for DAG run.
+  --parallelism <int>      Parallelism for DAG run.
-  --state-path <value>     Path to save run state files.
+  --state-path <path>      Path to save run state files.
 Must be set to enable recovery in case of failures.
+  --override-jars <jar1>[,<jar2>...]
-  --override-jars <value>  Comma separated list of jars for child-first class loader.
+                           Comma separated list of jar filenames for child-first class loader.
 The jars must be present in classpath.
-  --test <value>           Run in test mode: config -> validate configuration, dry-run -> execute prepare- and init-phase only to check environment and spark lineage
+  --test <config|dry-run>  Run in test mode: config -> validate configuration, dry-run -> execute prepare- and init-phase only to check environment and spark lineage
   --help                   Display the help text.
   --version                Display version information.
 ```